DanielOgorchock/OmniThing/README.md

 Composite Peripherals provide interfaces to sensors/actuators that are composed of multiple attributes.
 A perfect example is a DHT22, which provides both temperature and humidity.
 A TemperatureMeasurement device can reference the temperature attribute of a DHT22 Composite Peripheral.
 A RelativeHumidityMeasurement can do likewise with humidity.

 ### Network Receivers
 Network Receivers are how OmniThing receives HTTP messages from the hub.
+Typically this is where you specify things like the port and ip to have the HTTP server listen on.

+NOTE: Make sure that the OmniThing device's IP is static.
+You can typically do this in your router's DHCP server configuration.

 ### Network Senders
 Network Senders are how OmniThing sends HTTP messages to a home automation platform (i.e. SmartThings, Hubitat).
+Typically this will require you to specify an ip address and port for the hub.

+NOTE: Make sure that your hub's IP is static.
+You can typically do this in your router's DHCP server configuration.

 ### Input Value Types
 The following list shows the current input value types.